5 Ways to Do With & Access Android Phone with Broken Screen

-While this solution will work for some, it is best suited to those who love coding and who have already installed USB debugging on your phone.
+While this solution will work for some, it is best suited to those who love coding and have already installed USB debugging on your phone.
 Is this you?
 If so – you’re in luck!

-These methods do have some differences that can either make them the ideal solution for you or a complete waste of your time.
+These methods have some differences that can either make them the ideal solution for you or a complete waste of your time.

 What’s best for your lifestyle?
 Some of the most glaring differences include:

 Dr.Fone's toolkit for Android is infinitely more straightforward.
 To use this program, you only need to connect your phone to your PC and follow simple steps to access your files.
 However, for Android Control to work, it requires that you have already enabled USB debugging on your device before the accident, so it may not work when you need it most.

 Android Control gives you a way to control the device from an external source – you will need to select the files you want to save manually and then copy them to your PC.
 Conversely, Dr. Fone's toolkit will allow you to recover all of the files on your device and save them to your PC in just one click.

 Dr. Fone's toolkit is straightforward to use, even if you don’t consider yourself a tech-savvy individual.
 On the other hand, Android Control requires that you know how to enable USB debugging and learn how to use ADB.
 This is beyond the capacity of most users, but tech-savvy individuals will likely prefer this method.

 As you can see, one of these methods is very easy to use and helps you to claim control over all of your files in less than 5 minutes.
 The other, Android Control, does require advanced knowledge of ADB.
 If you have some degree of knowledge and skill in computing, you will likely prefer Android Control.
 However, if you are not tech-savvy, Dr.Fone - Data Recovery best fits you.

 Whichever method you choose to use, we hope you can get all of your files back – a smashed screen can be extremely stressful, and it’s nice to have this weight off your shoulders!